ThatGuyChandan/phoneStore/README.md

 - Browse products, add to cart, and experience a premium checkout flow.
 - Toggle dark/light mode from the navbar.
 - The payment section is a demo—no real payment is processed.
+- Chat with support using the Tidio widget in the bottom right corner.

 ## Screenshots